-Wander round the town, finding your own favourite spots, or check out the locals’ top picks here!
+Wander around the town, finding your own favourite spots, or check out the locals’ top picks here!

 Where To Stay

 For budget accommodation in the capital, I recommend a bunk in a hostel.
 Click here for an idea of how much a hostel in Reykjavik costs.

 If you’re travelling a group, then dormitories aren’t the best choice.
 An apartment in the city is a much better option – you can get some really good deals if you’re sharing the costs.